Congressional Research Service: Letter of Stanley M. Brand

-The following is CRS's comparison of the LIS (www.congress.gov) with THOMAS (thomas.loc.gov):

 Written work-product

-Document types include CRS Reports, appropriations Reports (usually released as a Long Report), and Congressional distribution memoranda.
+Document types include CRS reports, appropriations reports (usually released as long Reports), and congressional distribution memoranda.

-CRS Reports
+CRS reports

-The most commonly requested CRS product is the general congressional distribution reports, known as "CRS Reports".
+The most commonly requested CRS product is the general congressional distribution reports, known as "CRS reports".
 The purpose of a report is to clearly define the issue in the legislative context.
 The types of CRS reports include Issue Briefs (IB), Research Memos (RM), and Reports, which appear in both Short (RS) and Long (RL) formats.

 Other than a passing generic reference to "reports" in its statutory charter, CRS has no mandate for these products.
 They are created in the context of the overall mission of CRS to provide research support to Congress.

 The reports may take many forms, including policy analysis, economic studies, statistical reviews, and legal analyses.

 CRS reports are considered in-depth, accurate, objective, and timely, and topped the list of the "10 Most-Wanted Government Documents" survey by the Center for Democracy and Technology in 1996.